flaneurette/Windows-Migrate/Migrate/Install/optional/README.md

 - These bat files install common, popular or new software that is recommended to many users/developers in 2025/2026.
 - Only install what you recognize.
-- If you are curious about certain software, use a search egnine to find out more about it.
+- If you are curious about certain software, use a search egine to find out more about it.

+Currently these bat installers can install:

+- Portmaster (a very good firewall)
+- NextDNS (recommended DNS for all users)
+- Stirling PDF (a recommended free Acrobat alternative)
+- Putty (mainly for developers)